markshust/falcon/packages/falcon-client/README.md

 ### `index.js`

-It is application entry point, and needs to export File `./src/index.js` needs to export:
+This is an application entry point which needs to export the following:
 - `default: React.ReactElement<any>` - valid React element
 - `clientApolloSchema` - Apollo Schema (TODO should not be required!)